Listed in: Geology, as GEOL-271

 Minerals are the fundamental building blocks of planetary materials, are essential natural resources for human society, and they modulate earth and environmental systems.
 This course explores the origin, distribution, and scientific and societal relevance of minerals.
 Through project-based inquiry, students will investigate the chemical and physical properties of minerals across a range of spatial scales, from the scale of individual atoms, to that of a hand specimen.
 We will use physical and chemical observations of minerals to infer the processes and environments that lead to their formation, and how minerals exert a first-order control on large scale geologic processes, from earth’s core to the human environment.

 Requisite: GEOL 111 or 112.
+Limited to 12 students.
 Fall semester.
-Professors Guevara and Cheney.
+Assistant Professor Victor Guevara.